CrowWhiteGit/express-chronicle/README.md

 4) Possibility to set a password on UI;
 5) Methods to set extra data like db queries into flash;
 6) Exceptions for elapsed time;
+7) UI different cards for request methods and statuses, add filters